frilan/frilan/packages/api/README.md

 npm run test -w @frilan/api
 ```

-Note that when running the above command, the default value of the `DB_NAME` variable becomes `frilan-test` to prevent
+Note that when running the above command, the database name is given by `DB_TEST` and all data and schema will be **entirely destroyed** before starting.
-accidental destruction of the main database.

 ## Database